-Both the E-PL10 and the A6100 are recent models that are part of the current product line-up.
-The A6100 replaced the earlier Sony A6000, while the E-PL10 followed on from the Olympus E-PL9.
+The E-PL10 is a recent model that features in the current product line-up of Olympus.
+In contrast, the A6100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6100 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL10 and the Sony A6100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Sharper images: Has hand-shake reducing image stabilization built-in.